GetStream/stream-chat-swift/docusaurus/docs/iOS/client/extra-data.md

 )
 ```

-For a more complete example now, let's imagine you want to add a ticket information to a message.
+For a more complete example now, let's imagine you want to add ticket information to a message.

 ```swift
 let extraData: [String: RawJSON] = [